Skip to main content

 Muscle Growth & Performance Peptides

-These peptides work primarily through the growth hormone axis — they stimulate your pituitary gland to release more GH, which in turn supports muscle protein synthesis, recovery, and body recomposition.
+These peptides work mostly through the growth hormone axis — they stimulate your pituitary gland to release more GH, which supports muscle protein synthesis, recovery, and body recomposition.

 Ipamorelin